Lori McGrimmon, MPsy, C.Psych.Assoc. C.Psych. Associate, Director of Cobourg Location

 (arguably one of Canada’s most iconic bands, who spoke with insight through their lyrics)

-Ms. McGrimmon works with transitional-aged youth (18 to 24 years of age), first responders, and adults.
+Lori works with transitional-aged youth (18 to 24 years of age), First Responders, and adults.
 She has a particular interest in the following areas, including (but not limited to):

 • Anxiety disorders